Lap spread project: Church ladies believe in serving fellow man

 The ladies at the Bruceton Church of Christ have shown that they are true examples of this verse and are firm believers in serving their fellow man.

-They have made twenty-five 18” x 22” colorful lap spreads during three months time, working about an hour a week on this project.
+They have made 25 18”x22” colorful lap spreads during three months time, working about an hour a week on this project.
 The finished product was then presented to Life Care for Alzheimer and dementia residents.

 “They are especially designated for these special women and men residents who use them in their laps to touch and feel,” said Patti Hill, who was a member of the sewing group.
 “We put a lot of work and love in this project.”

-Renee Ford, Life Care Director of Business Development, was very appreciative of the donation of spreads and bragged on their beauty and workmanship that went into them.
+Renee Ford, Life Care’s director of business development, was very appreciative of the donation of spreads and bragged about their beauty and workmanship that went into them.

 “We appreciate them very much,” she said.
 “They will be very beneficial for our residents who need them.”